-The Countryside Code outlines the rights and responsibilities of landowners and managers with regard to public rights of way that cross their land.
-Below is a summary of the guidelines given.
+The Countryside Code outlines the rights and responsibilities of landowners and managers with regard to Public Rights of Way that cross their land.

 It is an offence to put an animal that is known to be dangerous in a field with a public right of way.
 The owner could be liable if it was to injure a member of the public.